Israel–Tonga relations

 Israel–Tonga relations are bilateral ties between the State of Israel and the Kingdom of Tonga.
 Israel is accredited to Tonga from its embassy in Wellington, New Zealand.
-Tonga has an honorary consul in Israel, named Ron Kleiman.
+Tonga has an honorary consul in Israel named Ron Kleiman.

 History

-The State of Israel and the Kingdom of Tonga has officially established their diplomatic relations in 1977, seven years after the Tongan independence.
-The prince of Tonga arrived in Israel on 21 December 1980.
+The State of Israel and the Kingdom of Tonga officially established their diplomatic relations in 1977, seven years after Tongan independence.
+The Prince of Tonga arrived in Israel on 21 December 1980.
 The prince had meetings with the President of Israel, Yitzhak Navon; Minister of Foreign Affairs, Yitzhak Shamir; and Deputy Minister of Defense, Mordechai Tzipori.

 On 13 September 2010, both countries signed a visa-waiver agreement.

 In 2011, Shemi Tzur, the Israeli ambassador in Wellington, showed his credentials to the Tongan King.
 In the same year, the speaker of the Knesset, Reuven Rivlin, paid a visit to Tonga.
 At the end of that year, a Tongan parliamentary delegation paid a visit to Israel.
 In 2012, a delegation from Tonga, headed by the Tongan PM, paid a visit to Israel.
 The delegation met the Prime Minister Benjamin Netanyahu.
-The delegation visited also Hadassah Medical Center.
+The delegation also visited Hadassah Medical Center.